jorgeizquierdo/WebEng2014/MisEjercicios/toDoWebSocket_Server/README.md

-# Hello Websockets Server
+# To Do Websockets Server
-This project contains a demonstration of a web service build with [WebSockets](https://tyrus.java.net/).
+This project contains a demonstration of a web service build with WebSockets.

 Just write in your terminal ``gradle server```.